kloi34/midi2qua/README.md

 ## How to use this program
 * Get Python (3.6+)
 * Install [Mido](https://mido.readthedocs.io/en/latest/) wherever this program is downloaded to with `pip install mido`
-* Run the program (somehow)
+* Run the program

 You should get a .txt file in the same location as the program after running it.
-Open the text file and copy + paste the HitObject text into the desired .qua file.
+Open the text file and copy + paste the HitObject text into an existing .qua file.

 For now, you will still have to manually rearrange/shift notes to different columns using a Quaver plugin.
 Maybe a future version of this program can remedy this step and pre-arrange notes to make it easier.